 What about the rice?

-There are also a few things that are different about this recipe.
-I don’t add rice while it is cooking, instead I cook the rice separately and serve the jamabalya over a scoop of fluffy white rice.
+There are a few things that are different about this recipe from a traditional jambalaya.
+Rice is not added to jambalaya while it is cooking, instead the rice is cooked separately.

-I do this so that each person can control the amount of rice they have, this is helpful if you are serving people who have to monitor their carbohydrate intake.
+- This allows each person to control the amount of rice they have, which is helpful for those monitoring their carbohydrate intake.

 Cajun blend spices